-Barack Obama & Hillary Clinton React To John McCain's Brain Cancer Diagnosis
+Barack Obama And Hillary Clinton React To John McCain's Brain Cancer Diagnosis

 Former President Barack Obama and former Secretary of State Hillary Clinton reacted to news that Senator John McCain was diagnosed with brain cancer.